Invariant Feature Coding using Tensor Product Representation: Invariant Tensor Feature Coding

 is $\mathcal{G}$-invariant, implying that $\pi(g)w = w$ for any $g$ and $P_{\textbf{1}}w = w$. \end{theo}

-The $\mathcal{G}$-invariance of the training data corresponds to the fact that $g$ does not change the contents of the image.
-From another viewpoint, this corresponds to data augmentation that uses transformed images as additional training data.
+The $\mathcal{G}$-invariance of the training data corresponds to the fact that $g$ does not change the image content.
+From another viewpoint, this corresponds to data augmentation that uses the transformed images as additional training data.
+The proof is as follows.